Surajsingh9250/CodeAlpha_Portfolio/README.md

 # CodeAlpha_Portfolio
-Personal Portfolio Website developed using HTML, CSS and JavaScript for the CodeAlpha Frontend Development Internship.
+Personal Portfolio Website developed using HTML and CSS for the CodeAlpha Frontend Development Internship.